microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/Update-MgDeviceManagementMicrosoftTunnelSite.md

 ```

 ### -UpgradeAvailable
-True if an upgrade is available
+The site provides the state of when an upgrade is available

 ```yaml
 Type: System.Management.Automation.SwitchParameter